From President Sullivan

 2. Educational benefit adopted in 2008, providing a benefit account of $2,000 per year to be used to advance employee education.
 The benefit can be used at any accredited educational institution; over 3,100 employees have utilized the benefit for a total value of $5.7m.

 3. Career paths adopted in 2011, providing “promotions in place” for staff in entry level occupations such as housekeeping, grounds/landscaping, and security guards.
 The program has resulted in 44 promotions in the first year and 26 in 2012, advancing employee salaries beyond the minimum hiring rate.

-In 2011 and 2012, the Board of Visitors allocated $250,000 a year for strategic base salary adjustments.
+In 2011, 2012, and 2013, the University allocated $250,000 a year for strategic base salary adjustments.
 These funds have benefited employees whose salaries lag behind market rates, require advancement to meet adjusted minimum hiring rates, and are experiencing significant pay compression as compared to similarly situated employees.

-The Board of Visitors also provides $200,000 annually to fund bonuses under the state Reward and Recognition Plan.
+The University also provides $200,000 annually to fund bonuses under the state Reward and Recognition Plan.
 In addition, individual departments have funded rewards and recognition bonuses (including both monetary bonuses and paid days off) for superior performers.
 Those have totaled more than $3 million and nearly 3,900 days off to eligible staff since July 2008.